If you’re like most authors, the painstaking process of writing and publishing your book feels as though you’ve reached the peak of Mount Everest.

 If you’ve used any of these book websites to promote or publicize your books, or if you have other great book marketing websites to share, please post your comments below.

-Joan Stewart, aka The Publicity Hound, is the author of the forthcoming book BOOK HOOKS: 37 Fun, Creative & Timely Angles to Publicize, Promote & Sell Your Books.
+Joan Stewart, aka The Publicity Hound, is the author of BOOK HOOKS: 37 Fun, Creative & Timely Angles to Publicize, Promote & Sell Your Books.
 She shares snack-size publicity tips for authors, speakers, experts and business owners twice a week.